 Net Assets With Donor Restrictions - Contributions restricted by donors are reported as increases in net assets without donor restrictions if the restrictions expire (that is, when a stipulated time restriction ends or purpose restriction is accomplished) in the reporting period in which the revenue is recognized.
 All other donor-restricted contributions are reported as increases in "net assets with donor restrictions", depending on the nature of the restrictions.
 When a restriction expires, net assets with donor restrictions are reclassified to net assets without donor restrictions and reported in the Statements of Activities and Changes in Net Assets as net assets released from donor restrictions.
-As of December 31 2021, net assets with donor restrictions totaled \$1,313.
-There were no net assets with donor restrictions as of December 31, 2020.
+As of December 31, 2022 and 2021, net assets with donor restrictions totaled \$21,452 and \$1,313, respectively.